patka/cassandra-migration/README.md

 ## Script content
 The script format is rather simple.
 It allows one statement per line and lines should be finished with a ';' character.
 Every line that is not empty and is not a single line comment will be executed against the Cassandra instance.
 Single line comments are indicated by either '//' or '--' characters.
-Multi line comments are not supported.
+Multi line comments start with '/\*' and end with '\*/'

 ## Migrations
 Migrations are executed with the Quorum consistency level to make sure that always a majority of nodes share the same schema information.